orbeon/orbeon-forms-doc/form-builder/mcp.md

 ## Using WebMCP

-You can also use Orbeon Forms's AI assistant support using WebMCP, an interface directly available in Form Builder.
+You can also use Orbeon Forms's AI agent support using WebMCP, an interface directly available in Form Builder.

 As of Summer 2026, you can use it with: